 Item characteristics were examined based on Classical Test Theory and Item Response Theory.
 Both operational and pretest items were analysed.

-The results of the item analyses show an improvement compared to the 2014 results in the overall quality of the operational pool.
-Difficulty range and item discrimination were comparable or better in 2015 across the VR, QR, and AR subtests compared to 2014.
-The pretest pass rate in 2015 is higher than that observed to 2014.
-While pretest items generally had poorer statistics than operational items due to the much smaller sample sizes, the average 2015 pretest success rate (92%, excluding DA) is higher than that observed 2014 (average 89%, excluding DA).
-Note that pretest statistics may change as they are operationalised and re-analysed based on much larger samples.
+The results of the item analyses are comparable to 2015 in terms of the overall quality of the operational pool.
+The observed range in difficulty and item discrimination are comparable to that observed in 2015 for VR, QR, and AR.
+While pretest items generally had poorer statistics than operational items due to the much smaller sample sizes, the average 2016 pretest success rate is comparable to that of 2015.
+Note that pretest statistics may change as items become operational and are re-analysed based on much larger samples.
 The improvement of the overall pretest item quality is a result of the Item Review Panel and updated item-writing guidelines.
-These practices will be continued in 2016.
+The practices will continue in 2017.
 Several item-writing workshops will be arranged, and new pretest items will be developed according to the improved guidelines.
-These items will be pretested in the 2016 administration.
+These items will be pretested in the 2017 administration.